oMaN-Rod/PalworldSaveTools/readme.md

 1. **Hostile Pals After Character Transfer**
    - After transferring a character, some Pals may act aggressive due to ownership issues.
    - Workaround: Add the affected Pal to your party, drop it, then pick it up again to fix ownership.

-2. **Bases get wiped when transferring from server to local**
-   - Status: No known fix yet.
-Caused by patch v0.4.15 changes.

-3. **Steam to GamePass converter not working or not keeping the changes**
+2. **Steam to GamePass converter not working or not keeping the changes**
    - Please make sure to CLOSE the game on GamePass.
    - Wait few minutes.
    - Use Steam to GamePass converter.